siliconflow/onediff/onediff_comfy_nodes/modules/hijack_ipadapter_plus/README.md

 ### Quick Start

-> Recommend running the official example of ComfyUI AnimateDiff Evolved now, and then trying OneDiff acceleration.
+> Recommend running the official example of ComfyUI_IPAdapter_plus now, and then trying OneDiff acceleration.

 Experiment (NVIDIA A100-PCIE-40GB) Workflow for OneDiff Acceleration in ComfyUI_IPAdapter_plus: